Architecture & Design Portfolio Preparation Guide (University Interviews)

 Your potential to grow

 Whether you’re applying for Architecture, Interior Design, Fine Art, Fashion, or Graphic Design, your portfolio should reflect your strengths, skills, and interests.
+If you’re not sure what to avoid when putting your portfolio together, I’ve written a separate post on the most common architecture portfolio mistakes I see every year as a former lecturer.

 Before the Interview: Do Your Research